canalplus/rx-player/README.md

 ### Architecture

+TODO

 ## Demo

+The demo is a small application written in [React](https://github.com/facebook/react) demonstrating a simple usage of the player.

 To launch the demo yourself, run `make demo` and start a local webserver from the root directory of the repository.
 For instance:

 ```sh
 python -m SimpleHTTPServer 8080 # open http://localhost:8080/demo